 The family will be notified of a decision to deny assistance in writing within 10 business days of the determination.
+The family will have 10 business days to request in writing a hearing regarding the decision.

 If a PHA uses a criminal record or sex offender registration information obtained under 24 CFR 5, Subpart J, as the basis of a denial, a copy of the record must precede the notice to deny, with an opportunity for the applicant to dispute the accuracy and relevance of the information before the PHA can move to deny the application.
 In addition, a copy of the record must be provided to the subject of the record [24 CFR 5.903(f) and 5.905(d)].
 The PHA must give the family an opportunity to dispute the accuracy and relevance of that record, in the informal review process in accordance with program requirements [24 CFR 982.553(d)].